UltraEngine/Documentation/CPP/NavMesh.md

-# NavMesh #
+# NavMesh
 The Navmesh class provides an interface for pathfinding.
-An [Agent](Agent.md) can use a NavMesh object to navigate through a scene.
+A [NavAgent](NavAgent.md) can use a NavMesh object to navigate through a scene.

 ## Members ##